 While a human recruiter can bite the bullet and download new software for fanciful file types if their interest in a candidate is piqued, an ATS is nowhere near as accommodating.

-Keeping the idea of simplification in mind from the last few points, make sure to save your
+Keeping the idea of simplification in mind from the last few points, make sure to save your resume in the .doc or .pdf format.
+Fortunately, switching these two file formats back and forth is also straightforward.

 6. Maximize Job Keyword Optimization

 Important keywords aren’t just for SEO nowadays.
-When choosing whether to pass your
+When choosing whether to pass your resume to management, ATS systems actively scan for phrases that relate to your capabilities, transferable skills, and career history.

 Entry-level positions in an ATS will scan for educational qualification keywords such as whether or not you were on the Dean’s List or went to a prestigious school.
 C-suite roles in an ATS scan for corporate and executive language – and more broadly, an ATS looks for job titles that match the title of the role being recruited for.